 What Is the Best Way to Keep Track of Employee Mileage?

 Similar to expenses, mileage can be a challenge to keep track of unless you use a mileage tracker app.
 We recommend the MileIQ or QuickBooks Self-Employed apps.
 Both of these apps not only track mileage but they also allow you to keep track of expenses.
 Look at our guide on the Top Mileage Tracker Apps for price, features and benefits of each.

 Do I Have to Pay Payroll Taxes on Employee Reimbursements?

 Employee expense reimbursements are business expenses that the employee has paid on behalf of the business.
 Therefore, they are not subject to payroll tax because it is not income to the employee but a reimbursement of personal funds they used for business.
 Some companies choose to include reimbursement payments on payroll checks.
 There is a way to flag these items as reimbursements so that they are not included in any of the payroll tax calculations.

 The Bottom Line

 One of the best ways to streamline employee reimbursements is to use accounting software.
-QuickBooks allows employees to capture expenses easily using the mobile app that syncs automatically with QuickBooks.
-This eliminates the need for employees to keep paper receipts and allows for the financials to remain up-to-date.
+This allows employees to track expenses easily and eliminates the need to keep paper receipts.
+It also ensures the financials remain up-to-date.